bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:50:01

-With the caveat that these payments might, you know, you do some cluster analysis on them.
+With the caveat that these payments might, you do some cluster analysis on them.
 So there's still some of that, but at least it's not like, I gave this address to this person.

 Speaker 0: 00:50:11

 Well, let me give a more specific example.
-If I had an XPub or something like that, or BIT47, for example, BIT47 establishes this payment channel, And so any payment made through that payment channel is clustered already.
+If I had an XPub or something like that, or BIP47, for example, BIP47 establishes this payment channel.
+And so any payment made through that payment channel is clustered already.
 You don't need to do any chain analysis stuff.

 Speaker 1: 00:50:29